-Denmark is often termed a “flexicurity” country with lax employment protection legislation, generous unemployment insurance, and active labor market policies.
-This model is not a safeguard against business cycles, but has coped with the Great Recession and the Covid-19 pandemic, avoiding large increases in long-term and structural unemployment.
-The pandemic has had severe effects due to restrictions and lockdowns, but the recovery and re-openings in late 2020 and spring 2021 have been strong, indicating that the labor market effects are mainly temporary.
-Recent reforms have boosted labor supply and employment.
-Real wage growth has been positive and responded—with some lag—to the developments in unemployment.
+Denmark is often highlighted as a “flexicurity” country with lax employment protection legislation, generous unemployment insurance, and active labor market policies.
+This model has coped with the Great Recession and the Covid-19 pandemic, avoiding large increases in long-term and structural unemployment.
+The recovery from Covid-19 alongside re-openings has been swift, so labor market effects were temporary.
+A string of recent reforms has boosted labor supply and employment; although fiscal sustainability is ensured, demographic changes challenge the labor market.
+Real wage growth has been positive and responded—with some lag—to unemployment.

-Employment rates are high and employment increased due to cyclical factors and structural reforms.
+Employment rates are high, increasing in recent years due to cyclical factors and structural reforms.

-High job turnover rates ensure that most unemployment spells are short, which helps prevent a rise in structural unemployment.
+High job turnover rates ensure most unemployment spells are short, preventing increases in unemployment raising structural unemployment.

-Resilience to crises like the Great Recession and the Covid-19 pandemic avoid sharp increases in long-term and youth unemployment.
+Resilience to the Great Recession and the Covid-19 pandemic has avoided sharp increases in long-term and youth unemployment.

 Wage adjustment has been flexible, preserving wage competitiveness.

-A large share of youths enters the labor market with low qualification levels; this is especially challenging because there are few low-skilled jobs.
+A large share of youth enters the labor market with a low qualification level; this is especially challenging because there are few low-skilled jobs.

 Average working hours are low.

 Job turnover may be detrimental to human capital accumulation.